DylanGnatz/NBIoT-ShippingTracker/README.md

 }
 ```

+Now we can check if our sketch is working correctly.
+While connected by USB to your computer, press and hold the BOOT0 button, then press and release the RST button, and finally release the BOOT0 button.
+Your DevKit is now in bootloader mode, allowing you to upload your sketch to it.
+In the Arduino IDE, press the Upload arrow.
+In the console, you should see the progress of downloading the sketch onto the board.
+Once the console prints "File downloaded successfully", you can press the RST button on the DevKit to begin running the sketch.

+Open the serial monitor to view the logs from the DevKit.
+It will likely take a few minutes to connect and register with the Narrowband network, but once it does, the DevKit will begin logging and transmitting its environmental data.

+To see if your DevKit is transmitting data to Twilio, navigate to Wireless SIM Cards on your Twilio Dashboard.
+Click on the SIM card you registered earlier and open the "Commands" tab.
+You should see a list of commands sent by the DevKit, which is polling once each minute.
+We're now officially transmitting data via Narrowband!
+Pretty cool, right?

+Now that your DevKit is up and running, let's build the rest of our infrastructure.

 ## 4. Deploy a MSSQL cloud database to Azure

 ## 5. Create a database schema for storing the device commands